Career Definition for a Surgery Rehabilitation Professional

 Physical Therapist Assistant

 For those who may be interested in physical therapy but do not like the extensive educational requirements, a physical therapist assistant career should be considered.
 Under the supervision of a physical therapist, these assistants execute treatment plans that include stretching, massage and exercise.
 They also record progress in patient files, answer questions and show patients how to use walkers and other equipment.
-To work in this occupation, an associate degree is necessary and licensure through examination is also required by all states.
-A 41% increase in the employment of physical therapist assistants is predicted by the BLS from 2014-2024, resulting in the creation of 31,900 new jobs nationwide.
-The BLS determined that these professionals received a median income of $55,170 in 2015.
+To work in this occupation, an associate degree is necessary, and licensure through examination is also required by all states.
+A 31% increase in the employment of physical therapist assistants is predicted by the BLS from 2016-2026, resulting in the creation of 27,400 new jobs nationwide.
+The BLS determined that these professionals received a median income of $57,430 in 2017.

-Those who want to coordinate rehabilitation services for clients in addition to offering mental health counseling services, becoming a rehabilitation counselor may be a good career option.
-Rehabilitation counselors meet with patients who have physical and emotional disabilities, analyze goals and needs, discuss issues in therapy sessions and create a treatment plan after receiving input from other medical professionals.
+For those who want to coordinate rehabilitation services for clients in addition to offering mental health counseling services, becoming a rehabilitation counselor may be a good career option.
+Rehabilitation counselors meet with patients who have physical and emotional disabilities, analyze goals and needs, discuss issues in therapy sessions and create treatment plans after receiving input from other medical professionals.
 They also help patients obtain products and services such as career training, medical treatment, mobility devices and legal advice.
 Entering this field requires a master's degree in a related area of study.
 All states require rehabilitation counselors to obtain licensure if they offer mental health counseling services.
-According to BLS figures from May of 2015, these professionals received $34,390 in median wages.
-The BLS also projects that job opportunities for rehabilitation counselors will increase by 9% between 2014 and 2024.
+According to BLS figures from May of 2017, these professionals received $34,860 in median wages.
+The BLS also projects that job opportunities for rehabilitation counselors will increase by 13% between 2016 and 2026.